AliGhaznavi1986/U-Net-Networks-for-Segmentation/README.md

-# U-Net-Networks-for- Semantic Segmentaion from bright field microscopic time-series images
+# U-Net - Neural Networks for Semantic Segmentaion from bright field microscopic time-series images
 Cell segmentation from telecentric bright-field transmitted light microscopic images using a Residual Attention U-Net: a case study on HeLa line